Taegeun-Jeong/PhysicsNote/Introduction_to_PlasmaPhysics/readme.md

-# Introduction to Plasma Physics Note (SNU 2023-1, Undergraduate)
+# Introduction to Plasma Physics Note (SNU 2023-1)

-Instructor: Yong-Su Na
+Instructor: Yong-Su Na (Undergraduate course)

 This note was written by Taegeun Jeong